Eleanor of Portugal, Queen of Denmark

+Biography

 Bishop Gunner of Viborg had first thought of the idea of the marriage, as Eleanor's aunt Berengaria had been Valdemar's stepmother.
 The wedding took place in Ribe on 24 June 1229, and the next day Eleanor received southern half of the island Funen as a wedding present from her husband.
 Even though she was junior queen, she was the only queen since her aunt had died eight years prior and her father-in-law had not remarried.

 Only two years later Eleanor died in childbirth on the 28 August 1231, and three months later her husband was killed by an accidental shot.
+She and her husband were buried together at St. Bendt's Church in Ringsted.

-When examining Eleanor's grave in Ringsted Church, it was discovered that her skeleton showed traces of cancer of the bones, which probably was contributory to her death.
+When examining Eleanor's grave, it was discovered that her skeleton showed traces of cancer of the bones, which probably was contributory to her death.
 At the foot piece of Eleanor's grave was a leaden coffin, which contained the bones of a child about 6 months old, already sickly and scrofulous from birth.
 So Eleanor probably gave birth to a child, who survived her by only six months.